HBS-Urosystem/covid-19hbs/content/pages/index/privacy.en.md

 ---
 ## 1. Introduction

 1.1.
-Hereby we are to inform you about the privacy policy of Happy Business Services Ltd. (henceforth: HBS or Company).
+Hereby we are to inform you about the privacy policy of HBS Medical Ltd. (henceforth: HBS or Company).

 1.2.
 Please, read this text carefully, since it contains vital information about the way how your personal data is being controlled.